haskell/cabal/doc/cabal-project-description-file.rst

     late-toplevel
         Like top-level but costs will be assigned to top level definitions after optimization.
-This lowers profiling overhead massively while giving similar levels of detail as toplevle-functions.
+This lowers profiling overhead massively while giving similar levels of detail as toplevel-functions.
 However it means functions introduced by GHC during optimization will show up in profiles as well.
         Corresponds to ``-fprof-late`` if supported and ``-fprof-auto-top`` otherwise. late